Bilbrough: Geography

 The village is set amongst fields and farmland north of the A64 road on lateral moraine made of boulder clay and gravel, 150 feet above sea level.
 A flyover which affords access to the village was opened on 9 June 2005 by the then Roads Minister Dr Stephen Ladyman, replacing an earlier junction that was a known accident blackspot.
 Close to the flyover, at either side of the A64, there are small service stations, hotels and fast food restaurants.

 To the west of the village is Ingle Edge Hill with views to Marston Moor and Towton.
 Close by is a tumulus of an ancient chieftain that faces towards Leeds.

 The main street in Bilbrough is home to The Three Hares public house and a parish church which dates back to Norman times.
 The village hall offers community events.

 Parish Council

-The local Parish Council has seven available councillor posts and is within the Selby District Council ward of Appleton Roebuck.
+The local Parish Council has seven available councillor posts and is within the North Yorkshire Council ward of Appleton Roebuck and Church Fenton.

 Religion

-The present church was built in 1876 in a Norman style by Thomas Fairfax upon the remains of the original.
+St James' Church, Bilbrough was built in 1876 in a Norman style by Thomas Fairfax upon the remains of the original.
 There was also a Wesleyan Chapel built in 1836.